The estate, a story in Luberon

 In 1986, a winemaking facility was built, and it became one of the first independent wineries in the Luberon appellation!

 We started a full restructuring of the vineyard when we arrived.
-We are replanting new vines to introduce new grape varieties such as the local white ‘’Rolle’’ (also called ‘’Vermentino’’) and the aromatic ‘’Clairette’’, and the Syrah and Grenache.
+We replanted new vines to introduce new grape varieties such as the local white “Rolle” (also called on “Vermentino”) and the aromatic “Clairette “, as well as Syrah, Grenache and Cinsault for reds.